HoudiniGraphql/houdini/packages/houdini-plugin-svelte-global-stores/README.md

 ```

 One configuration option is available:
-- `globalStorePrefix` (optional, default: `GQL_`): The default prefix of your global stores.
+- `prefix` (optional, default: `GQL_`): The default prefix of your global stores.
 This lets your editor provide autocompletion with just a few characters.

 ## Usage